 I chose the one on the right (In the image below).
 It is slightly darker than the color on the left that is displayed on the accent wall in my living room.

 Let that dry for a few hours.

-You will download this JPG or PSD File of the Moroccan stencil shape.
-Both files are pre-sized to specifications of what I wanted on my wall.
+You will download this JPG File of the Moroccan stencil shape.
+Both files are pre-sized to the specifications of what I wanted on my wall.
 Feel free to resize.
 Or if you don’t like this one, just do a google search for what you are looking for.

 Then you will take whatever image you choose into your image resizing program.
-I made my canvas the size of 4 – 8.5”x11” sheets of paper next to one another and divided it up evenly to make it easier print with some guides lines.
+I made my canvas the size of 4 – 8.5”x11” sheets of paper next to one another and divided it up evenly to make it easier to print with some guidelines.

 Print parts of the shape on 4 sheets of paper.

-Cut out the shape on all for sheets and tape together.
+Cut out the shape on all sheets and tape them together.

-Glue to the shape to a thin sheet of cardboard or foam core board.
+Glue to the shape of a thin sheet of cardboard or foam core board.